dotnet/runtime/docs/design/coreclr/botr/memory-model.md

   Operations with full-fence semantics:
      - `System.Thread.MemoryBarrier`
      - `System.Threading.Interlocked` methods

 ## Process-wide barrier
 Process-wide barrier has full-fence semantics with an additional guarantee that each thread in the program effectively performs a full fence at arbitrary point synchronized with the process-wide barrier in such a way that effects of writes that precede both barriers are observable by memory operations that follow the barriers.

 The actual implementation may vary depending on the platform.
 For example interrupting the execution of every core in the current process' affinity mask could be a suitable implementation.

+## Synchronized methods
+Synchronized methods have the same memory access semantics as if a lock is acquired at an entrance to the method and released upon leaving the method.

 ## Object assignment
 Object assignment to a location potentially accessible by other threads is a release with respect to write operations to the instance’s fields and metadata.